 2. It’s all about the money…

-One of my favourite ideas about success in work and life is, “You’re good if you do something for the money that you would do even if they didn’t pay you”.
+One of my favorite ideas about success in work and life is, “You’re good if you do something for the money that you would do even if they didn’t pay you”.

 Life is about processes.